mmerlyn/CS648-Assignment-5/README.md

 # Vecta Corp.
 Website - Sass Conversion

+_This project demonstrates Sass/SCSS features including variables, mixins with parameters, nesting, math operations, @for loops, lists, the nth() function, parent selectors, partials with @import, and a responsive media query mixin._

 ## Overview

 This project is a refactored version of the Vecta Corp. website, converted from plain CSS to Sass with a Gulp build workflow.
 The original HTML structure was maintained while implementing modern Sass features for better maintainability and organization.